vaishnavisonawane14/Real-time-collaborative-document-editor/README.md

 User presence and awareness are key features of this system.
 Each participant can see who else is currently working on the document, often represented by usernames, cursors, or colored highlights.
 This helps users understand where others are editing and prevents confusion.
 Some editors also include real-time chat or comment features, allowing users to communicate directly within the application while collaborating on the document.
 Another important aspect is version control and document history.
 A real-time collaborative editor typically tracks all changes made to a document over time, enabling users to view previous versions, compare edits, and restore earlier content if needed.
 This adds a layer of safety and accountability, making it easier to recover from mistakes and understand how the document evolved.
 Security and access control are also essential components.
 Users may need to sign in, and permissions can be set to define who can view, edit, or comment on a document.
 This ensures that sensitive information is protected and that only authorized users can make changes.

-Output-
 Overall, a real-time collaborative document editor greatly enhances productivity by supporting teamwork, remote collaboration, and instant communication.
 It is especially useful for students, developers, content creators, and organizations that require efficient cooperation, making it a powerful tool in today’s digital and connected work environment.

+Output-
+Output-
+Output-